Some questions for possible submission to the next Kourovka notebook

-Let me know if you have any comments -- in particular if, to your knowledge, any of these questions have been asked before, or if you know or can see any answers.
+If you look this over, let me know if you have any comments -- in particular if, to your knowledge, any of the questions below have been asked before, or if you know or can see any answers.

 {\bf Questions.}